DanielVanNoord/AlpacaDiscoveryTests/README.md

 Client SHOULD offer a mechanism to report or log incorrect responses.
 Clients SHOULD NOT try to connect to devices that respond incorrectly.

 # How to help?
 You can help by testing these examples on your networks to look for problems.
 Second you can leave comments, here or on the ASCOM forum.
 Also pull requests to make improvements to the examples / specification are welcome.
 Finally more examples are very welcome.
-I would like to add a Windows C example as well as Java, Node.js and more microcontrollers / microcontroller platforms.
+I would like to add a Swift, Rust, Node.js and more microcontrollers / microcontroller platforms.
 Also any other languages or frameworks are welcome.

 Once the protocol is finalized we will need reference implementations and libraries for many languages and platforms.
 We will also need test code to ensure that both Device and Client libraries perform correctly and will work in shared contexts.

 Note that all the code in this repo is under the MIT license.
 Anything you submit must be under the same license or not be under copyright.